Food safety audits can be scary. Here are some tips to make sure you get the best out of them and pass with flying colours.

 Not as scary as you thought...

-Yikes, the food safety auditor is coming to pay you a visit.
-A business imposter who is literally being paid to judge you.
-Scary, huh?
+Help, the food safety auditor is coming to pay you a visit.
+Scary?
 Perhaps for some.
 But it shouldn’t be.
 Sure, a looming audit can put you on edge - especially if you’ve not had one before.
 But a shift of mindset is required.
 Because, when you think about it, audits are a massive opportunity.

 Audits provide a snapshot of your performance as a business.
 The reason they are so useful is that they highlight - in black and white - exactly where you can improve to become a safer, more efficient and more profitable business.
 You get to discuss your protocols and challenges with an expert.
 And at the end of it all you get a roadmap for bettering your business.